makeup/makeup-js/packages/makeup-listbox/README.md

 # makeup-listbox

-A JavaScript class that represents an ARIA listbox.
+A JavaScript class that represents an ARIA [listbox](https://ebay.github.io/mindpatterns/input/listbox/index.html).
 No CSS provided.

 ## Example

-The following markup is required.
-Classnames are configurable (see config section below).
+The following markup structure and classnames are required.
+Any SVG icons can be used.

 ```html
 <div class="listbox" data-auto-select="true">